We don’t have to sit and take the 2024 Rogers price increases - we can fix it by demanding our government GO MVNO!

 How do they work?

 Canada is one of the only countries amongst our international peers that doesn’t fully allow MVNOs and never has.
-Despite the desperate need for competition in Canada’s telecom market, today there are only two actual, independent MVNOs– and government determined conditions aren’t set up for them or any new MVNO to flourish.
-Every other brand that claims to be an MVNO is actually owned by Big Telecom.2,3
+Despite the desperate need for competition in Canada’s telecom market, today there are only two actual, independent MVNOs – and government-determined conditions aren’t set up for them or ANY new MVNO to flourish.
+Every other brand that claims to be an MVNO is actually owned by Big Telecom.4

-MVNOs are able to offer more affordable pricing because they operate on existing cell phone towers.
+MVNOs can offer more affordable pricing because they operate on existing cell phone towers.
 They rent the use of this infrastructure from Big Telecom at wholesale rates, which enables them to pass the savings onto their customers.

+We don’t have to tolerate Roger’s gouging.
 To reduce the prices that people in Canada pay for cell phone plans, Canada desperately needs to introduce real competition into the market.
-MVNOs help bring that competition.
+MVNOs can bring that competition.

 Want more information?

-Check out our FAQ on MVNOs to learn more!2
+Check out our FAQ on MVNOs to learn more!5